 Yuba Water Agency’s revenue is constantly reinvested in Yuba County through projects related to our mission areas of:

-- Reducing Flood Risk
+- Flood risk reduction

 The Bill Shaw Rescue Equipment and Training Grant Program

-In 2018, Yuba Water Agency Launched a unique grant for first responder agencies and fire districts, based on a suggestion from a severely-injured employee who wanted to help those who helped him.
+In 2018, Yuba Water Agency launched a unique grant for first responder agencies and fire districts, based on a suggestion from a severely-injured employee who wanted to help those who helped him.

 Bill Shaw's story

-The Bill Shaw grants were the idea of an employee, Bill Shaw, who was involved in an accident while operating a construction vehicle near one of Yuba Water Agency's more remote facilities.
+The Bill Shaw grants were the idea of an employee, Bill Shaw, who was involved in an accident while operating a construction vehicle near one of Yuba Water's more remote facilities.
 His injuries were so severe, he was unable to return to work for several weeks.
-A fire chief in the foothills himself, while Bill was still in recovery, he suggested that Yuba Water Agency create a grant to support the first responders and fire districts that the agency relies upon during incidents.
+A fire chief in the foothills himself, while Bill was still in recovery, he suggested that Yuba Water create a grant to support the first responders and fire districts that the agency relies upon during incidents.